Neurophysiological Insights into Multimedia-based Education: A PRISMA-ScR Review of fNIRS in Game-Integrated Learning Systems: Methodology

 \subsection{Search Method}

-We followed the PRISMA-ScR \cite{prisma_scoping_review} framework for conducting the review process, which includes searching and screening methods (see \autoref{fig:methodology}).
-The paper search was initially conducted on June 13–16, 2024, and was updated again on June 2, 2025, with newly published papers.
-We collected our papers from five digital libraries: Google Scholar, Institute of Electrical and Electronics Engineers (IEEE), Association for Computing Machinery (ACM), ScienceDirect (SD), and PubMed.
+We followed the PRISMA-ScR \cite{prisma_scoping_review}, a framework for conducting this review process for searching and screening methods (see ~\autoref{fig:methodology}).
+The paper search was initially conducted from June 13 to 16, 2024, and updated on June 2, 2025.
+A final search update was conducted on April 1st, 2026, before manuscript submission to ensure the review reflects the most current state of the literature.
+All three search phases followed identical procedures, with the same team applying the same inclusion and exclusion criteria throughout.
+The screening process was managed using a shared Excel sheet, allowing the reviewers to cross-reference decisions and resolve conflicts in real time.
+The papers were collected from five digital libraries: Google Scholar, Institute of Electrical and Electronics Engineers (IEEE), Association for Computing Machinery (ACM), ScienceDirect (SD), and PubMed.